 Ruby’s is also a popular haunt with locals and it was probably the first cocktail bar of its type to pop up in Dalston.
 It’s a cosy basement bar that serves nice cocktails and also a good array of craft beers.

 3 Days In London Itinerary: Day 2 — Shoreditch

 Although gentrification has truly come full force to this East London neighbourhood, Shoreditch is still arguably one of the hippest places in the city and therefore is a must on any alternative 3 days in London itinerary.
-Shoreditch is also one of the best neighbourhoods to stay in London, especially if you’re interested in exploring the artsy side of this city.
+Shoreditch is also one of the best neighbourhoods to stay in London, regardless of whether you are a tourist or moving here from abroad if you’re interested in exploring the artsy side of this city.

 Start your day with breakfast at Long White Cloud on Hackney Road where you’ll find a diverse menu full of organic and fair trade foods and a fantastic cup of coffee; our personal favourites include the veggie breakfast and egg white omelette.
 It can get quite busy at the weekend, but you’ll almost always be able to find a table without much of a wait.
 You can also fill up on a variety of baked goods and Aussie favourites, like Tim Tams and vegemite!

 After breakfast, head to the Old Truman Brewery on Brick Lane to check out the cool markets; it’s about a fifteen-minute walk.
 Alternatively, you can take the Overground one stop from Hoxton to Shoreditch High Street, but if the weather is fine I would recommend walking as there is some great street art to see in Shoreditch!

 There are a couple of markets open on the weekends, but I would especially suggest checking out the underground vintage market and the expanse of food stalls with every cuisine known to man, all at very reasonable prices.